 About the CEC

-Founded in 1986, the Canadian Electroacoustic Community (CEC) is Canada’s official national association for electroacoustics (EA) and as such is dedicated to promoting this progressive art form in its broadest definition, which includes electroacoustic, acousmatic, musique concrète, electronic music, tape music, live electronics, acoustic ecology, soundscape, videomusic, circuit bending, hardware hacking, mixed media, turntablism, generative, glitch and beyond.
+Founded in 1986, the Canadian Electroacoustic Community (CEC) is Canada’s official national association for electroacoustics (EA) and as such is dedicated to promoting this progressive art form in its broadest definition, which encompasses acousmatic, musique concrète, electronic music, tape music, live electronics, acoustic ecology, soundscape, videomusic, VR, sound design, live coding, circuit bending, hardware hacking, mixed media, turntablism, generative, glitch and beyond.

 The CEC endeavours to foster a broad, diverse and inclusive community of EA practitioners, raise the profile of EA in the Canadian arts milieu, and to promote Canadian EA composers and activities across Canada and internationally.
 The various ongoing and singular CEC activities aim to maintain and strengthen communications and information flow concerning EA.